Hotride/OrionUO/README.md

 $ ./OrionUO/unity/OrionUO
 ```

-  > You'll need a `Client.cuo` and a `OrionUO.cfg` in the working directory.
+  > You'll need a `Client.cuo` and a `onoin.cfg` in the working directory.
 Inside `onion.cfg` you can add a line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.

 --------------